TritonDataCenter/rfd/rfd/0071/README.md

 Below are possible scenarios/failures to consider

-1. `m-encrypt-support` doesn't exist or doesn't have the value `'client'`, in which case the object is assumed not to be encrypted and the normal processing of the file occurs, without decryption
+1. `m-encrypt-support` doesn't exist or doesn't have the value `'client'`, in which case the object is assumed not to be encrypted, and the usual processing of the file occurs, without decryption
 1. `m-encrypt-cipher` is set to an algorithm that isn't supported by Node.js, in which case an error should be returned in the callback
 1. `m-encrypt-key-id` isn't found by the `getKey` function or an error is returned on the callback.
-In this scenario the error will be forwarded to the callback function.
+In this scenario, the error will be forwarded to the callback function.
-1. `getKey` doesn't exist and `m-encrypt-support` is set to `'client'`, this will result in an error being passed on the callback.
+1. `getKey` doesn't exist and `m-encrypt-support` is set to `'client'`, this will result in an error being passed to the callback.
 1. Required header information is missing from the object stored in Manta.
 This results in an error passed to the callback.
 1. `m-encrypt-mac` doesn't match the calculated HMAC of the encrypted object.
 This results in an error passed to the callback.